Information about Couples Therapy

 How long is couples therapy and what is the average time couples spend in therapy?

 Unlike individual therapy, I only work with couples for sessions that are 55 minutes or longer.
-Couples often take time getting into their issues and once conflicts and pain are unearthed, the added time helps de-escalate and properly address what’s been opened up.
+Couples often take time getting into their issues and once conflicts are unearthed, the added time helps de-escalate and properly address what’s been opened up.
 I often work with couples weekly to begin as changing communication and relational patterns is a diligent process and requires an invested commitment from both partners.
-The length of time couples spend in therapy often varies, but it is recommended couples commit to at least 5-6 months.
+The length of time couples spend in therapy often varies, but it is recommended couples commit to at least 4-6 months.
 Some couples will spend a year in therapy or more pending their specific needs.